JumaJuiceTime/CairnHack/resources/more-relics.md

 ### Halberd of the Moon, 3 charges
 - A masterfully crafted polearm with a crescent shaped axehead.
 Decorating the blade and spikes are silver inlays in swirling motives.
-- If the blade is reflecting natural moonlight, the wielder can expend a charge and treat the weapons attacks as enhanced, furthermore every time a creature is struck with the halberd they are harmed by moon poison taking 1 point of willpower damage.
+- If the blade is reflecting natural moonlight, the wielder can expend a charge and treat the weapons attacks as enhanced, furthermore every time a creature is struck with the halberd they are harmed by moon poison taking 1 point of Spirit damage.
 - In the light of a full moon, the wielder can expend all 3 charges and "cleave" a walkable passage through a body of water lasting until the moon becomes invisible.
 - **Recharge**: Place the halberd in its intended place in the moon-temple for 1 year.